 Unless you’ve got a service animal, it might be best to let Fido sit out on the fun.
 Between the crowds, loud noises, hot pavement, and all the commotion, your #DyrtDog might not have the best time, even if she can escape to the inside of your RV.
 If pets are allowed at the venue, however, and you can’t bear leaving your four-legged friend home, be mindful of leaving animals in hot vehicles, and bring all the food, water, toys, treats, and safety gear your pooch needs to have as good a time as you do.

-This article was brought to you by GCI Outdoors.
+This article was brought to you by GCI Outdoor.

-Pack their camping chairs for you next pregame tailgate!
+Bring along a couple of their camping chairs for your next pregame tailgate!

 - Wichita Falls RV Park, Wichita Falls, TX

 - Malibu Beach RV Park, Malibu, CA